The AT&T Issue Brief Library

-Members of the military and their families make great sacrifices for our country, and often confront unique challenges during periods of deployment and throughout their return to civilian life.
+Members of the military and their families make great sacrifices for our country and often confront unique challenges during periods of deployment and throughout their return to civilian life.
 Companies have an important role to play in supporting veterans.

 For nearly 100 years, AT&T has remained dedicated to supporting military personnel, veterans and their families.
-Our nation’s service men and women make sacrifices to protect our country and our freedoms.
+Our nation’s servicemen and women make sacrifices to protect our country and our freedoms.
 As a company, it is an honor to support them at home and abroad.
 Moreover, military veterans possess the skills and experience we need to succeed as a company and are an invaluable part of our workforce.

 Recruiting and Hiring Military Veterans

 We’ve integrated veteran recruitment into our business practices for years.
 We focus on recruiting veterans not only because it’s the right thing to do, but also because it’s good for our business.
-In the past few years, we enhanced our military recruitment programs by increasing our promotion of AT&T as an employer of choice within the veteran community.
+In the past few years, we’ve enhanced our military recruitment programs by increasing our promotion of AT&T as an employer of choice within the veteran community.
 That includes maintaining a Military Talent Attraction Program Manager to inform the military about AT&T and educate AT&T managers about the military.

 Online Tools and Resources

 We understand that the job search and application process at large companies can be challenging for anyone—and even more so for veterans.
 Therefore, we created online tools, resources and checkpoints to optimize success through our recruitment process, such as:

-- A military-focused career site: www.att.jobs/military
+- A military-focused career site: att.jobs/military

 - An AT&T Military Timeline to help guide veterans step-by-step through their transition to the civilian/corporate workforce

+AT&T actively focuses on recruiting veterans into career paths because the experience and skills gained through military service are an invaluable contribution to the workforce.
 In 2013, AT&T announced a commitment to hire 10,000 veterans over the course of the next 5 years.
 We met that commitment in 2015—well ahead of schedule.
-In May of 2016, AT&T announced that it would double its original commitment by hiring an additional 10,000 veterans—for a total of 20,000—by 2020.
+In 2016, AT&T announced that it would double its original commitment by hiring an additional 10,000 veterans—for a total of 20,000—by 2020.

 AT&T is also a founding member of the Veteran Jobs Mission, launched in 2011 by JPMorgan Chase & Co. and 10 other companies to commit to hiring 100,000 veterans by 2020.
 Since then, the coalition has grown to more than 230 private-sector companies that represent almost every industry in the U.S. economy.
-Collectively, members have hired more than 395,261veterans since 2011.
+Collectively, members have hired more than 415,149 veterans since 2011.

 Once veterans are hired, AT&T helps ensure they have the skills needed to grow their careers and succeed as employees in the ever-evolving technology landscape.